ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 ### Configuring the Administrative UI

-After configuring Apache for OIDC, the next step is to update the Appliance Administrative UI to be OIDC aware and function accordingly.
-Complete these steps on each UI-enabled appliance.
+Accordingly, after configuring Apache for OIDC, the next step is to update the Appliance Administrative UI to be OIDC aware and function .
+Complete these steps on each UI-enabled CloudForms appliance.

 1. Log in as `admin`, then select the **Configuration** by clicking the gear icon.